 Old garden roses are classified as varieties developed by breeding efforts before the 1860s.

 Modern roses are descendants of both groups and varieties developed since the 1860s.

 The rose has long been a symbol of love, beauty, and affection.
 And each color rose holds a different meaning.
 A red rose means ‘I love you’ and is a sign of romance; pink represents happiness and admiration; a white rose symbolizes innocence and purity; orange means desire and excitement; yellow represents cheer and happiness, although some folklore considered it to mean jealousy.
 A red and white rose paired together has come to symbolize unity.

 The Romans viewed roses as a representation of death and rebirth, often planting them at the graves of loved ones.

 Roses in History

-In Colorado, fossil evidence in the form of rose leaves suggest that plants in the rose family date back at least 35 million years.
+In Colorado, fossil evidence in the form of rose leaves suggests that plants in the rose family date back at least 35 million years.